FXAIX vs. QQQ – Key Differences Explained

 FXAIX vs. QQQ Expense Ratios

-The expense ratio is a measure of how much an ETF charges its investors for managing the fund.
+The expense ratio is a measure of how much a fund charges its investors for management.
 It is expressed as a percentage of the fund’s assets per year.

-The expense ratio is one of the most important factors to consider when choosing an ETF because it directly affects your returns over time.
+The expense ratio is one of the most important factors to consider when choosing a fund because it directly affects your returns over time.
 The lower the expense ratio, the more money you get to keep from your investment.

 FXAIX vs. QQQ Holdings